 For the rest of the bike, your usage of tires, brakes, chains, and sprockets is dependant on where you ride and how hard you ride, no matter which bike you choose.

-Assuming you are not a racer, and just using the bike for weekend trail riding, if you keep on top of the oil changes yourself, and check the valve clearances occasionally you will be right.
+Assuming you are not a racer, and just using the bike for weekend trail riding, if you keep on top of the oil changes yourself, and check the valve clearances regularly you can keep costs to a minimum.

 Put simply, it’s ‘Horses for Courses.’